The Accused (1949 film): Production

-In February Wallis announced that Loretta Young would play the lead and the film would be called Strange Deception.
-Young would go on to win an Oscar for her work in 1947's The Farmer's Daughter after she had been signed to do the Wallis movie.

-The other lead roles went to Robert Cummings and Wendell Corey, both of whom were under contract to Wallis.
-Young says that shortly before filming, Wallis approached her suggesting that the two actors swap roles, with Cummings to play the detective and Corey the male lead.
+In February, Wallis announced that Loretta Young would play the lead and that the film would be titled Strange Deception.
+The other lead roles were assigned to Robert Cummings and Wendell Corey, both under contract to Wallis.
+According to Young, shortly before filming began, Wallis approached her suggesting that Cummings and Corey switch roles, with Cummings to play the detective and Corey the male lead.
 Young said: "I knew he wanted to switch because he had just put Wendell Corey under contract, and Robert Cummings was being eased out."
-Young said it was up to Wallis but felt Corey was not a leading man.
-"He was a very attractive second lead.
-Bob Cummings at one time was a leading man."

-Eventually the roles stayed as they were.
-Young said that possibly Wallis was right.

-It was the eleventh film from Wallis since he set up his own production unit.
-Filming started April 1948.
+Filming finally began in April 1948.

-Young later said she "loved" the film and the script, saying Frings "was a wonderful writer... she knew and liked women... she also knew their stupid little frailties... a very good story."
-She says Wallis "bent over backwards trying to do everything nice all during the picture."
+Young later said that she loved the film and the script, adding that screenwriter Ketti Frings "was a wonderful writer ... she knew and liked women ... she also knew their stupid little frailties ... a very good story."
+Young also said that Wallis "bent over backwards trying to do everything nice all during the picture."

 Reception

-The New York Times gave the film a positive review: "Murder is a common and salable screen commodity...The Accused, ...is a super-duper psychological job, well spiced with terminology which sounds impressive, if not always crystal clear in meaning, and the performers go about their business with an earnestness which commands attention.
-Under William Dieterle's assured direction, the story flows smoothly and methodically builds up suspense to a punchy climax which leaves it to the audience to determine whether the defendant should be punished or go free."
+In a contemporary review for The New York Times, critic Thomas M. Pryor called the film "no ordinary exercise in violence" and wrote:This is a super-duper psychological job, well spiced with terminology which sounds impressive, if not always crystal clear in meaning, and the performers go about their business with an earnestness which commands attention.
+Under William Dieterle's assured direction, the story flows smoothly and methodically builds up suspense to a punchy climax ...
+On close examination it is possible to spot loopholes in the plot and, indeed, it may seem surprising that a woman of such intelligence couldn't view her dilemma with more perspicacity, but the authors have shrewdly attributed her desire to conceal the truth to her dread fear of the scandalous consequences.
+And who wants to argue about a person's actions when fear takes hold?"

-Variety magazine also praised it: "The Accused exploits fear and emotional violence into a high grade melodrama...Director William Dieterle, with a solid story foundation and an ace cast upon which to build, marches the melodrama along with a touch that keeps punching continually at audience emotions...Loretta Young's portrayal of the distraught professor plays strongly for sympathy.
-It's an intelligent delineation, gifting the role with life.
-She gets under the skin in bringing out the mental processes of an intelligent woman who knows she has done wrong but believes that her trail is so covered that murder will never out."